M-Nitsche/BeeWatch/README.md

 artificial data to the training set.
 Starting at 100 images (which adds up to 5% of training set) moving up to 450 images (19.5%).
 We found, that adding data the models' performance increased noticeably up to about 500 images.
 After that, the performace tended to decrease again on the validation set.
 This may be because the model learns features that the synthetic data brings, but which are not typical for the real world.
 However, the limited number of artificial images in the training set led to a significant increase in the model as can be seen in table below.
 While Precision remained on a rather similar level we saw that Recall moved up - with a minor improvement on the validation set but a rather significant increase on the test set.
+The plot below shows the distribution of the two datasets - with and without the artificial images.
 <p float="center">
   <img src="doku_resources/labels_with_artificial.jpg" width="400" />
   <img src="/doku_resources/labels_without_artificial.jpg" width="400" />